There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 Eastern Garter Snakes are more common in areas with low, dense foliage because these areas provide abundant food.

-Some of the snake’s favorite species in humid environments are frogs and toads.
+Frogs and toads are some of the snake’s favorite species in humid environments.
 The immature Eastern Garter Snake frequently eats earthworms.

 This species is somewhat poisonous to tiny prey like frogs and rodents but not venomous to humans.